Vulnerable Sector Searches

 • Fingerprints are submitted to the National Repository and checked against the pardoned sex offence database.

-Changes to the verification process
+Changes to the Police Information Check process

 Visit the RCMP’s vulnerable sector check section for more information.